arnaudDup/Animalis_Android_Template/README.md

 ### Sysnopsis

 Hey everyBody :)
-The main objectives of the application are to use new technologies, to create an application alone (Database - Server - Android App), to enjoy produce project.
+The main objectives of the application are to use new technologies, to create an application alone (Database - Server - Android App) and to produce project.

-The application own two blanck fragment in order to add any content for your futur application, this is a kind of template for an android application.
+The application own two blanck fragments in order to add any content for your futur application, this is a kind of template for an android application.
 Moreoever this is an RestFull application using SpringAndroid for http request.

 ![enter image description here](https://lh3.googleusercontent.com/uhSEMSYzlichMdnMxhBpGy9OIqV1VVsaA93C_AwjcsjknG1Vpm3s5eB3E7O0UQa3OMKcXJ0a=s0 "diagrammeApplication.png")